alexfernandez/alexfernandez.github.io/2023/contradiction-logic-mathematics.md

 ### 🏗️ Rebuilding Maths

 Let us take a step back.
-When was formal logic created?
+Why was formal logic needed?

 At the end of the 19th century many exceptional people were thinking about how to rebuild the mighty structures of mathematics on more solid grounds.